jhudson8/backbone-xhr-events/README.md

 These attributes can be set on the context to alter lifecycle behavior

 * ***preventDefault***: set this value as true at any stage to prevent further processing.
-If you do not call context.options callbacks manually they will not be called at all.
+In this case, you must context.options callbacks manually or they will not be called at all.
 * ***response***: set this value within the "data" event handler to override the standard response content

 ### Overrides